-The General Drop/Add period will begin on Wednesday, April 19, 2023 at 10:30pm and will end on Sunday, August 20, 2023 at 11:59pm (the day before the first day of classes for the Fall 2023 semester).
+The General Drop/Add period will begin on Wednesday, April 17, 2024 at 10:30pm and will end on Tuesday, September 3, 2024 at 11:59pm.
 During this period any student can drop and/or add courses to their schedule without penalty.

-The General Drop/Add Period applies to all Fall 2023 elective courses, including the intensive skills courses.
+The General Drop/Add Period applies to all Fall 2024 elective courses, including the intensive skills courses.